cristiklein/simpy/docs/topical_guides/monitoring.rst

 -------------------------

 Monitoring your own processes is relatively easy, because *you* control the code.
-From my experience, the most common thing you might want to do is monitor the value of one or more state variables every time they change or at discrete intervals and store it somewhere (in memory, in a database, or in a file, for example).
+From our experience, the most common thing you might want to do is monitor the value of one or more state variables every time they change or at discrete intervals and store it somewhere (in memory, in a database, or in a file, for example).